Dany0443/FileServer/README.md

    npm install express multer bcrypt compresion cors

 3. **Configure users**
- - Edit users.
- - json to add your users.
+ - Edit users.json to add your users.
  - Passwords must be hashed with bcrypt.

 4. **Start the server**